cgrace0044/stillorgan-tennis/README.md

 ### Navigation

 - The navigation bar is positioned at the top of the page.
-- It contains the name of the tennis club on the left-hand side.
+- It contains the name of the tennis club on the left.
 This is clickable and will direct you to the home page.
-- On the left hand side there are links to the Home, Gallery and Membership pages.
+- On the right there are links to the Home, Gallery and Membership pages.
 - The navigation bar is responsive and appears in a form of a hamburger menu on mobile devices.
 - The navigation is clear and easy to understand for the user.
 - The active page appears with a gold underline in the navigation bar.